Robert Bagley

-Robert Bagley is a professor of Chinese art history and archaeology in the Department of Art and Archaeology at Princeton University.
+Robert Bagley is an American sinologist.
+He is a professor of Chinese art history and archaeology at Princeton University.

 Career

 Bagley specialises in pre-Han art and archaeology with other academic interests, including ornament, archaeometallurgy and ancient metal technology, archaic Chinese jades, comparative study of the first civilizations and the first writing systems, and the archaeology of ancient Chinese music.

 Education

-A.B.
-(1967), A.M.
-(1973), Ph.D.
-(1981), Harvard University.

-M.S.
-(1969), University of Chicago.
+Bagley received his B.A. in 1967, M.A. in 1973, and his Ph.D. in 1981 from Harvard University.
+In 1969, he obtained an M.S. from the University of Chicago.